mrlacey/Rapid-XAML-Toolkit/docs/readme.md

 [Configuring XAML Analysis](./configuring-analysis.md) - see issues reported the way you want.

+[Create your own XAML Analyzers](./custom-analysis.md) - analyze your own and 3rd party controls.

 ## Useful to know

 [Assumptions](./assumptions.md) - what is expected of the projects/solutions that the toolkit will work with.